 My research team is working to isolate new biosynthetic pathways from microbes, to engineer enzymes to catalyze new reactions, and to generate natural product derivatives through combinatorial engineering and chemo-enzymatic synthesis.
 One of our major tools is macromolecular X-ray crystallography.
 We crystallize biosynthetic enzymes and determine their three-dimensional structures to provide a structural basis for understanding the catalytic mechanisms of these powerful protein machines.
 Overall, our research leverages a wide range of tools from chemistry and biology: structural biology, protein engineering, microbial genetics, natural product extraction, enzymology, and genomic analysis.

 We are currently seeking outstanding postdoctoral fellows to join our group.
 Please email me (firstname.lastname@example.org) with your CV and statement of interest.
-Postdoctoral fellows with experience in bacterial genetics and X-ray crystallography are especially welcomed to apply.
+Postdoctoral fellows with experience in bacterial genetics, chemistry, and X-ray crystallography are especially welcomed to apply.

 Graduate student inquiries are welcome.
 A prerequisite to admission into my group is admission into Chemistry – please see the Chemistry homepage for more information (https://www.chem.ubc.ca/graduate-admissions).